The Living Fire (film): Awards and nominations

-2015 - Diploma of the International Film Festival "November [be]" (Minsk, Belarus).
+2015 – Diploma of the International Film Festival "November [be]" (Minsk, Belarus).

-2015 - Selected to participate in the competition program of the International Film Festival in Karlovy Vary (Karlovy Vary, Czech Republic).
+2015 – Selected to participate in the competition program of the International Film Festival in Karlovy Vary (Karlovy Vary, Czech Republic).

-2015 - Selected to participate in the competition program of the "Chicago International Film Festival" in the nomination "Gold Hugo" (Best International Documentary) (Chicago, USA).
+2015 – Selected to participate in the competition program of the "Chicago International Film Festival" in the nomination "Gold Hugo" (Best International Documentary) (Chicago, USA).

-2015 - Selected to participate in the competition program of the Reykjavik International Film Festival (Reykjavik, Iceland).
+2015 – Selected to participate in the competition program of the Reykjavík International Film Festival (Reykjavík, Iceland).

-2015 - Selected to participate in the competition program of the "Zurich International Film Festival" in the nomination "Golden Eye" (Best International Documentary) (Zurich, Switzerland).
+2015 – Selected to participate in the competition program of the "Zurich International Film Festival" in the nomination "Golden Eye" (Best International Documentary) (Zürich, Switzerland).

-2016 - Selected to participate in the competition program of the Pelicam International Film Festival (Tulcea, Romania).
+2016 – Selected to participate in the competition program of the Pelicam International Film Festival (Tulcea, Romania).